stepanenko/stepanenko/Eric_Elliott.md

 you may be missing a secret that separates average developers from [10x developers](https://medium.com/javascript-scene/getting-to-10x-results-what-any-developer-can-learn-from-the-best-54b6c296a5ef).

-That doesn’t mean write 10x more code, but instead write code that produces 10x more value:
+That doesn’t mean writing 10x more code, but instead, writing code that produces 10x more value:
 10x more sales or 1/10th as many support requests because there are fewer critical bugs.
 Software performance is not about how many features you complete or how much code you type.
 It’s about how much value you create.